Kaholo/kaholo-plugin-aws-ec2/README.md

 2. Secret Key (Vault) **Optional** - Used to authenticate to AWS.
 3. Region (Options) **Required** - The region to create this Subnet in.
 4. VPC ID (String) **Required** - The ID of the VPC of the subnet to create.
+5. Route Table ID (String) **Optional** - If specified, assoicate the subnet with the specified Route Table. **Doesn't work together with the parameter 'Create Private Route Table'**.
-5. Availability Zone (String) **Optional** - The Availability Zone or Local Zone for the subnet. **Default(if not provided):** AWS selects one for you.
+6. Availability Zone (String) **Optional** - The Availability Zone or Local Zone for the subnet. **Default(if not provided):** AWS selects one for you.
 If you create more than one subnet in your VPC, AWS does not necessarily select a different zone for each subnet.
 To create a subnet in a Local Zone, set this value to the Local Zone ID, for example us-west-2-lax-1a.
 For information about the Regions that support Local Zones, see Available Regions in the Amazon Elastic Compute Cloud User Guide.
 To create a subnet in an Outpost, set this value to the Availability Zone for the Outpost and specify the Outpost ARN.
-6. CIDR Block (String) **Optional** - The IPv4 network range for the subnet, in CIDR notation.
+7. CIDR Block (String) **Optional** - The IPv4 network range for the subnet, in CIDR notation.
 For example, 10.0.0.0/24.
-7. IPv6 CIDR Block (String) **Optional** - The IPv6 network range for the subnet, in CIDR notation.
+8. IPv6 CIDR Block (String) **Optional** - The IPv6 network range for the subnet, in CIDR notation.
 The subnet size must use a /64 prefix length.
-8. Outpost Arn (String) **Optional** - The Amazon Resource Name (ARN) of the Outpost.
+9. Outpost Arn (String) **Optional** - The Amazon Resource Name (ARN) of the Outpost.
 If you specify an Outpost ARN, you must also specify the Availability Zone of the Outpost subnet.
-9. Nat Gateway Allocation ID (String) **Optional** - If specified, create a NAT Gateway within the subnet created, with the Elastic IP address of the specified Allocation.
+10. Nat Gateway Allocation ID (String) **Optional** - If specified, create a NAT Gateway within the subnet created, with the Elastic IP address of the specified Allocation.
+11. Create Private Route Table (Boolean) **Optional** - If specified create a new route table and connect it to the subnet.
+In case a NAT Gateway was also created from this function, also create a default route from the route table to the NAT Gateway.
+This proccess needs to wait for the NAT Gateway to be available which **might take a couple of minutes!**
+12. Map Public IP On Launch (Boolean) **Optional** - If specified modify the attribute 'Map Public IP On Launch' on the subnet to true, using this command: [documentaion](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.Ifhtml#modifySubnetAttribute-property).
+The subnet will map a public ip address to any instance launched from it.
-10. Tags (Array of objects/Text) **Optional** - If specified, tag all resources created(Subnet and maybe Nat Gateway) with the tags specified.
+13. Tags (Array of objects/Text) **Optional** - If specified, tag all resources created(Subnet and maybe Nat Gateway) with the tags specified.
 Each tag should either be in the format of Key=Value or just Key.
 To enter multiple values seperate each with a new line.
 Also accepts getting an array of objects in the form of { Key, Value } or { Key }.
-11. Dry Run (Boolean) **Optional** - If specified, don't make any changes, just check if you have sufficant permissions to do this action.
+14. Dry Run (Boolean) **Optional** - If specified, don't make any changes, just check if you have sufficant permissions to do this action.
 Default value is false.

 ## Method: Delete Subnet